reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 	lea eax, [eax*2 + eax]

 This type of addressing is called **Scaled Addressing Mode**, which can dynamically scale the value in the index register.
 It uses bit shifting so scaling of power of 2 (2, 4, or 8) is allowed.
-That's why the answer instruction is multiplying **'2'** and adding another eax to make it finally eax*3.
+That's why the answer instruction is multiplying **'2'** and adding another eax to finally make it eax*3.

 Although the scaled addressing is not special just for lea actually, (for example, mov can perform the similar thing such as *mov edx, \[esi+4\*ebx\]*) it is usually used for lea tricks, avoiding additional multiply instructions.
 Therefore it is good to remember the solution.

 ## 4. sheep()
+	int sheep(int c){
+		if(c < 0)
+			return 1;
+		else
+			return 0;
+	}
+Let's move on to the fourth function.
+It wants to return 1 for the negative parameter, and 0 for the 0 or positive ones.

+	push ebp
+	mov ebp, esp
+	mov eax, [ebp+8]
+	________________
+	pop ebp
+	ret

+Only one line for the answer!
+You might be expected to take some jconditions for the parameter and 0, and jump to the labels.
+However, to use this method it would need at least 2 lines, for the jcondition and for the jump.
+We may think another approach...

+Gazing at numbers, negative and non-negative, 1 and 0, you might recall that negative has the uppermost bit 1 and non-negative 0.
+If you manage to bring this information, the problem suddenly would become a piece of cake.

+	shr eax, 31

+Let's shift eax right by 31 to isolate the sign bit!

+## 5. duck()